 The roles and responsibilities of the School Resource Officer vary from school to school.
 A diverse range of duties can be incorporated into the SRO job description.
 Some functions served by the SRO include: law enforcement officer, public safety specialist, community liaison and problem solver, law-related educator, and positive role model.

 The Lee’s Summit School Resource Officer Program (SRO) began in the early 1990’s using patrol officers working part time in the high schools.
 In 1996, the Lee’s Summit Police Department and the Lee’s Summit R-7 School District established a permanent SRO unit, assigning a uniformed police officer to each high school, and eventually to each middle school.
-The unit was later expanded to include a Blue Springs school district middle school which is within the city of Lee’s Summit.

 SCHOOL RESOURCE OFFICERS